alimoameri/alimoameri.github.io/content/posts/leveraging-llms-for-downstream-tasks.md

 +++
-title = 'Leveraging Large Language Models for Downstream Taks: From Fine-tuning to Retrival-augmented Generation (RAG)' date = 2025-02-25T02:00:00+01:00 summary= "There are two key strategies for leveraging pre-trained LLMs for downstream tasks: fine-tuning and few-shot learning.
+title = 'Leveraging Large Language Models for Downstream Task: From Fine-tuning to Retrival-Augmented Generation (RAG)' date = 2025-02-25T02:00:00+01:00 summary= "There are two key strategies for leveraging pre-trained LLMs for downstream tasks: fine-tuning and few-shot learning.
 We will briefly explore both approaches, highlighting their benefits, challenges, and use cases." tags= ["llms", "fine-tuning", "prompt-engineering", "rag", "few-shot-learning"]